infraspecdev/infraspec.dev/content/_index.md

     priority: 1
 ---

-# Cloud Native Infrastructure Simplified
+# Your Infrastructure and Reliability partner

-We are team of engineers helping you navigate your daily infrastructure needs.
+We are team of engineers helping you navigate your daily DevOps and SRE needs.
 Delivering high impact transformational work.
 Focusing on outcome over output.